Skip to main content

 • Impulsivity

-• Unstable intense relationships
+• Unstable or changing relationships

 • Chronic feelings of emptiness